thanghn90/qpaeq_fix_enhanced/README.md

 Reboot to take effect (yes, not just invoke <code>pulseaudio --kill</code> and <code>pulseaudio --start</code>, but a full reboot).

+Instruction modified from source: https://askubuntu.com/questions/1292040/qpaeq-no-module-named-dbus

 2. Once rebooted, run qpaeq to make some change to the equalizer and save it as a test preset, and then start playing some sound/music via an audio player.
 If the changes to equalizer does not make any effect, chances are your audio player still point to the built-in output audio "sink".
 You need to change it to the equalized "sink".
 Click on the PulseAudio System Tray --> Playback Streams --> <your_audio_player> --> Select "FFT based equalizer on..." instead of the default "Build-in..."

 ![alt text](https://github.com/thanghn90/qpaeq_fix_enhanced/blob/main/change_output_sink_of_app.png)

 I believe a full reboot in step 1 above should keep you away from this headache, as I do have to make this change when I only kill and start pulseaudio process.
 Rest assured, I don't have to change the output sink of every audio player, so I think a reboot should fix this.

-Currently, I can only support qpaeq version of Qt4, pulseaudio-equalizer 1:11.1-1ubuntu7.11 and version of Qt5 on the official pulseaudio github repo (https://github.com/pulseaudio/pulseaudio/blob/master/src/utils/qpaeq).
+Currently, I can only support qpaeq version of Qt4, python 2, pulseaudio-equalizer 1:11.1-1ubuntu7.11 and version of Qt5, python 3, on the official pulseaudio github repo (https://github.com/pulseaudio/pulseaudio/blob/master/src/utils/qpaeq).
 If both doesn't work for you, send me your qpaeq and I'll make the needed changes.

 # Caveats
 For some reason, all equalizers (qpaeq, pulseeffects, and ladspa) yield the same stuttering issue for me when I change the volume of individual app.
 It's a good practice to change the volume of the app while keeping the master volume at maximum, since reducing the source's volume will help prevent clipping from happening in case the equalizer amplifies the signal too much.
 I guess it's an inherent issue with pulseaudio equalizer framework in general.
 A workaround is to change the preamp value of qpaeq, but that means everytime you want to change the volume, you have to open qpaeq.
 PEACE audio equalizer in Windows does not have this issue, though.